shyamgupta196/TelegramToolkit/README.md

-# The Telegram Toolkit: a tool to enrich Telegram data
+# The Telegram Toolkit: a Tool to enrich Telegram Channel Data

 ## Description